ormeiry/The-Way-I-See-JavaScript/data-types/object.md

 <br>

-We can store booleans, numbers, strings, arrays, and objects inside of an Object.
+**We can store booleans, numbers, strings, arrays, and objects inside of an Object.** Objects may contain methods as well, and we will soon learn about it.